Index of this Post

 San Giorgio degli Schiavone (Saint George baptizes the Selenites) by Vittore Carpaccio (July 1506)

-Seminar VII[iv] 30th March 1960 : p202 of Dennis Porter’s translation : But when the notion of part object is articulated in that way, we imply that this part object only wants to be reintegrated into the object, into the already valorised object, the object of our love and tenderness, the object that brings together within it all the virtues of the so-called genital stage.
+Seminar VII[xxix] 30th March 1960 : p202 of Dennis Porter’s translation : But when the notion of part object is articulated in that way, we imply that this part object only wants to be reintegrated into the object, into the already valorised object, the object of our love and tenderness, the object that brings together within it all the virtues of the so-called genital stage.
 Yet we should consider the problem a little differently; we should notice that this object is necessarily in a state of independence in a field that we take to be central as if by convention.
 The total object, our neighbour, is silhouetted there, separate from us and rising up, if I may say so, like the image of Carpaccio’s San Giorgio degli Schiavone in Venice, in the midst of a charnel house figure.

 ________________________________